 Find Alcohol Detox in Indiana

-Indiana Center for Recovery is a top alcohol detox and rehabilitation facility creating strength and resilience from within each resident, patient, and client.
+Indiana Center for Recovery is a top alcohol detox and rehabilitation facility, creating strength and resilience within each resident.
 Knowing that detox is a cornerstone in recovery, we strive for a safe, secure, and individually structured detox experience.

-Our staff of physicians, nurses, counselors, and specialists coordinate detox and rehabilitation through treatment teams that help people overcome addiction with great success.
-Together, we create a space to lift compulsions to drink and set in concrete, life-affirming choices moving forward with life.
+Our team of physicians, nurses, counselors, and specialists coordinate detox and rehabilitation through treatment teams that help people overcome addiction with great success.
+Together, we create a safe space to begin your journey without judgment or distress.

 Let’s get you or a loved one help with a few simple steps.